Atahualpa

+Atahualpa (/ˌɑːtəˈwɑːlpə/), also Atawallpa or Ataw Wallpa (Ataw Wallpa, [ˈataw ˈwaʎpa]) (c.
+1502 – 26 July 1533), whose regnal name was Caccha Pachacuti Inca Yupanqui Inca (from the caccha idol and to honour the emperor Pachacuti), was the last effective Inca emperor, reigning from April 1532 until his capture and execution in July of the following year, as part of the Spanish conquest of the Inca Empire.

+Biography

 Atahualpa was the son of the emperor Huayna Cápac, who died around 1525 along with his successor, Ninan Cuyochi, in a smallpox epidemic.
 Atahualpa initially accepted his half-brother Huáscar as the new emperor, who in turn appointed him as governor of Quito in the north of the empire.
 The uneasy peace between them deteriorated over the next few years.
-From 1529 to 1532, they contested the succession in the Inca Civil War, in which Atahualpa's forces defeated and captured Huáscar.
+Atahualpa sought to create an independent state in Quito.
+From 1529 to 1532, they contested the succession in the Inca Civil War.
+Huáscar managed to take Atahualpa prisoner.
+Atahualpa escaped and rallied his forces, winning several battles against Huáscar's forces before capturing Huáscar.

 Around the same time as Atahualpa's victory, a group of Spanish conquistadors, led by Francisco Pizarro, arrived in the region.
-In November, they captured Atahualpa during an ambush at Cajamarca.
+In November 1532, they captured Atahualpa during an ambush at Cajamarca.
 In captivity, Atahualpa gave a ransom in exchange for a promise of release and arranged for the execution of Huáscar.
 After receiving the ransom, the Spanish accused Atahualpa of treason, conspiracy against the Spanish Crown, and the murder of Huáscar.
-They put him on trial, sentenced him to be burned at the stake but, after his baptism, he was instead garroted in July 1533.
+They put him on trial and sentenced him to death by burning at the stake.
+However, after his baptism in July 1533, he was garroted instead.

-A line of successors continued to claim the title of emperor, as either as Spanish vassals or as rebel leaders, but none were able to hold comparable power.
+A line of successors continued to claim the title of emperor, either as Spanish vassals or as rebel leaders, but none were able to hold comparable power.

 Origin

 Name

-The name Atahualpa comes from a construction of the Puquina language, a language that was used by the Inca nobility.
-It is made up of the Quechua words /ata-w/ (appointed or chosen) and /wallpa/ (diligent, diligent or courageous).
-The word /wallpa/ also originated the Quechua name for the hen and the rooster (guallpa), animals that were introduced to America by the Spanish.
-The word /wallpa/ originated as an onomatopoeic imitation of the Inca's name while he was imprisoned in Cajamarca.
-It is based on the account of several chroniclers who declared that every night the roosters began to crow and the followers of the imprisoned Inca assumed that he manifested himself through the bird, portending bad times.

-For centuries it was believed that the name Atahualpa came from the Quechua words Ataguallpa, Atabalipa or Atawallpa, whose meanings were erroneously constructed by chroniclers of the time based on the Quechua translation of the word "rooster" or "hen".
-You have for example: "happy rooster" or "bird of fortune".
+Although this monarch's name is written with some major discrepancies in early sources, most spellings seem to reflect /ataw waʎpa/ (which in contemporary orthography would be written ⟨Ataw Wallpa⟩).
+As such, ⟨Atabalipa⟩, ⟨Tavalipa⟩ and others are spellings that represent the first impressionistic orthographies of his name.

+Since the earliest Quechua dictionaries, atawallpa and wallpa were offered as the Quechua word for "chicken".
+For centuries several historians believed that this Sapa Inca's name came from the bird name.
+Some even translated the name as "happy rooster" or "bird of fortune".
+Considering such species was new in the Andes, contemporary scholars believe the etymological direction was the inverse: the bird species may have been named after the monarch, as already said by Blas Valera in the 16th century.

+It has been proposed that this person name may have been a compound of two Puquina roots, ata-w "appointed, chosen" and wallpa "diligent or courageous".
+However, this analysis is not consensual.